 Sally Kellerman was cast in the role of Dr. Diane Turner.
 Kellerman was born in California in 1937.
 With a youthful interest in acting, Kellerman attended Hollywood High.
 But here comes the rub.
 Kellerman was 5’10” with a gawky frame and a very large mouth.
 As a newcomer, she almost received the lead role in Saint Joan (1957) which we reviewed in Episode 29.
 Instead, she was cast in Reform School Girls (1957).

 Through the 1960s Kellerman found roles on television one of which stands out for me.
 In the second pilot for “Star Trek: Where No Man Has Gone Before” (1966) she was transformed into a goddess as the love interest of Gary Lockwood, of 2001: A Space Odyssey and The Magic Sword (1962) reviewed in Episode 24, who also became a god.
 As a reminder, Paul Fix was also in this “Star Trek” episode.

 She continued to act and produce music.
 Quite frankly only a couple of movies are worth mentioning at this time.
 In 1970, Kellerman was cast as Major Margaret Houlihan AKA Hot Lips in MASH (1970).
-In one of her pivotal scenes the wall of the shower tent is dropped to reveal a totally nude Houlihan.
-However Kellerman kept dropping to the ground to quick.
+In one of her pivotal scenes, the wall of the shower tent is dropped to reveal a totally nude Houlihan.
+However, Kellerman kept dropping to the ground too quick.
 For the take that made it into the movie, Director Robert Altman has the entire film crew disrobe without Kellerman knowing.
 When the wall was dropped she paused to try and process the sight and then dropped to the ground.
 Cut and print.